National business accelerator launches to support sustainable contech

 The initiative arrives as buildings and construction materials account for nearly 30% of Canada’s direct greenhouse gas emissions.
 While many low-carbon technologies already exist, Light House noted that many solutions remain underutilized without clear pathways to commercialization and deployment.
 Bluprint is designed to bridge this gap by providing structured pathways for early-stage founders and established businesses to validate their ideas, prepare for investment, and secure pilot projects with industry partners.

-The federal government, through PacifiCan, has invested more than $1 million in the foundational work of the program, supporting green building innovation that is now expanding nationally.
 Light House has already supported more than 24 companies to advance their solutions in the market, drawing on two decades of expertise in regenerative and circular design.
 Applications for the upcoming cohorts are currently open for intakes starting in June and July 2026.